advisors-excel-llc/AEConnect/Resources/docs/transformers/README.md

 > Just because a transformer returns true in its supports() method, doesn't mean it has to actually do
 > something to the payload data.
 Think of the supports() method as a window to say "Hey!
 I'll take a closer look at that"
 > The quicker the transformer can say no, the faster the data for the entire entity is transformed.

+During BULK, you can also opt to plug directly into the event that fires off signalling the start of bulk transform.
+You are able to subscribe to a dispatcher event with this tag aded to a symfony service:
+    `- { name: kernel.event_listener, event: aeconnect.transform, method: process }`
+and you will be given a batch of records to work on instead of a single field at a time.

 ### Transforming Inbound